 Not only can the AR platform be used to shoot in different calibers, it can literally be outfitted in just about any shape or configuration that you can think of.
 Thanks to aftermarket parts, the different barrel lengths, stocks, rails, handguards, grips, scopes, optics, lasers, lights, triggers, etc. give so many different options for the AR 15 that it is almost impossible to find two identical guns.

-There are so many options out on the market today to fully customize an AR 15, and set one up exactly how the shooter prefers.
-Because of all the availability and manufacturing of the gun, prices have also recently getting lower and lower, making it easier than ever to own an AR 15.
+There are so many options on the market today to fully customize an AR 15, and set it up exactly how one prefers.
+Because of all the universality, availability and domestic manufacturing of the gun and its components, prices have recently begun to get getting lower and lower, making it easier than ever to own an AR 15.

 Unfortunately for the AR 15, despite its massive success among civilian shooters, it rarely sees favorable mention in the media.
 Especially among tragedies, the AR 15 and other semi-automatic sporting firearms are usually portrayed unfavorably.